Serial Killers Anonymous: Lee ‘Roy’ Hargrave Jr.

 The Progress-Index, Mar 4, 2010

-The March 4, 2010, article said no contact information for Roy Hargrave was released by the parole board, and the reporter was unable to locate the then 56 years-old.
+The March 4, 2010, article said no contact information for Roy Hargrave was released by the parole board, and the reporter was unable to locate the then 56 years-old convicted killer.
 The Virginia parole board assigned him to their district 41, which includes Hanover and Caroline counties.
 In 2010, it wasn’t clear why the parole board sent him to that particular district.

 The answer to that question came in 2012 when Hargrave’s father died on March 18, in Ashland, Virginia, which is Hanover County.
 After serving bravely in World War II, Lee Roy Hargrave Sr. graduated from Randolph-Macon College in Ashland sometime in the early 1950s—the same school Roy Jr., was “separated from for academic deficiencies.”

-Roy Sr., loved his son and always believed in his innocence, and he was to say as much in death.
+Roy Sr., loved his son and always believed in him, and he was to say as much in death.
 In his short obituary that can be found online, it reads:

 Hargrave, Lee Roy, Sr., 86, of Ashland, passed away on Sunday, March 18, 2012.
 He is survived by his wife of 61 years, Mary C. Hargrave; a son, Lee Roy Hargrave, Jr.; and his brother, Col. C. E. Hargrave (U.S. Army Ret.).
 He is also survived by his special children, Nicki and Mercedes (his cats).
 Mr. Hargrave was a U.S. Marine Vet serving at Iwo Jima during WWII.
 Funeral services were private at Forest Lawn Cemetery.

-In 2015, Roy Sr.’s brother, mentioned in his obituary as a retired army Colonel, died in 2015.
+In 2015, Roy Sr.’s brother, mentioned in his obituary as a retired army Colonel, died that year.
 In his obituary available online, sister-in-law Mary C. Hargrave of Ashland; and nephew Lee R. Hargrave Jr. of Ashland are listed as survivors.

-That was the last time suspect serial killer Roy Hargrave Jr.’s name is posted on the internet, or in digital newspaper archive services.
-There is also no record of either one of them passing away since listed in the 2015 obituary.
+That was the last time suspect serial killer Roy Hargrave Jr.’s name is posted on the internet, or in digital newspaper archive services as of the time this article was published.
+There is also no record of either one of them passing away since named in the 2015 obituary.
 If mother and son are still alive, they are likely living together in their Ashland family home.

 Although this case received national coverage in 1974 and 75, it appears as if only handful of people today remember this ‘angel of death’ suspected serial killer who was once charged with five other murders, and could have been responsible for 12 to 26 victims total.